 The Brown Belt represents the ripening maturity of the developing student.
 The last level of Brown Belt is the 1st Kyu, which denotes a first-class student.
-Brown Belts seem to be the hardest working and most aggressive students.
+Brown Belts are often the hardest working and most aggressive students.
 Their main concern is to become worthy of advancement to 1st Degree Black Belt.